Riverside, Tasmania: Facilities

 The western half of Riverside, accessed by Pomona Road, was built in the 1950s as the hydro-electric village of Marrawaylee to serve the construction of the Trevallyn Power Station.
 Now known as West Riverside, this minor suburb contains a single shop, the St Francis Church as well as the old hydro lodge, now modified into a private residence.
 The northwestern region of West Riverside has recently been the site of Riverside's most rapid urban growth, with new suburbs now connected onto Pomona Road North, Guildford Road, Tamar Rise and Balmoral Avenue.

+The northern regions of the suburb, in the locality of North Riverside, have seen massive growth and are considered some of the most modern subdivisions in Launceston.
+As of June 2024, new constructions were being taken place in the region to the south of Cormiston Road, and to the north of New Ecclestone Road.
+Another majot development is associated with the new planning and construction of residential housing to the north of Cormiston Road, between the aforementioned street and Cormiston Creek.
+Previously considered the 'land of no life' this area has now seen major development, and creation of new streets such as Tamar Island and Rochester Courts.